Thelukepet/course/assignments/A1b-docker.md

 _Leaving **a single virtual machine** in the terminal rooms is okay!_

-Use `vagrant suspend` to do that, and `vagrant resume` to continue where you left off.
+Use `vagrant suspend` to do that, and `vagrant up` to continue where you left off.
+(Note: after resuming, you may need to resume docker containers that ran in the suspended VM, use `docker start HASH` to do so.)
 We do request that you:

 + `vagrant destroy` unused virtual machines;